Share this guide:

 - Pay upfront – by paying your annual insurance upfront rather than in monthly instalments you can reduce the total amount you pay.
 We understand that this isn't always possible.

-- Compare – use our helpful comparison tools to compare car insurance providers and find the best deal for you.
+- Compare – use our helpful comparison tools to compare car insurance companies and find the best deal for you.
 Taking the extra time to compare could save you hundreds of pounds.

 Black box car insurance is an optional add-on to a standard car insurance policy that can reduce the cost of your insurance premium if you are willing to prove you are a safe driver.
 Your insurance provider will fit a piece of telematics equipment – known as a black box – to your car in order to monitor and set your premiums based on your driving habits.
-Black box car insurance may be a good option for young drivers as it can reduce your premiums if you drive safely and sensibly.
+A black box policy may be a good option for young drivers, as you can get cheaper car insurance if you can show your insurer that you drive safely and sensibly.